 As with the +5V output, the +3.3V output is protected against applied high voltage; if you apply 30V to this pin by mistake, the Rugged MEGA will not be damaged.

 - Vin: the Vin connector pin can draw power from the DC power jack.
 This power input is limited to 500mA by a PTC (resettable) fuse.
 The 500mA PTC fuse protects this input against conditions like short circuits to GND (which would damage an Arduino Mega).

 The MEGA is programmed in exactly the same way as the Arduino Mega; the full details can be found in the Programming section of the Arduino Mega product page.

 - From the Arduino GUI, select “Arduino Mega” from the Tools->Board menu.

 - The Optiboot bootloader is preloaded on the MEGA so it is ready for uploading sketches.

 - The ATmega2560 can be programmed through the bootloader or through its ICSP header.

-The jumper position allows the MEGA to use the SPI peripheral on shields designed for the UNO/Ruggeduino.
+The jumper position allows the MEGA to use the SPI peripheral on shields designed for the Mega or the UNO/Ruggeduino.